 The FWP protocol is used for connections between FotoWare applications.
-In the current implementation (as of build 760), FotoStation, Index Manager and Color Factory make full use of FWP 2.0, which provides full client-server functionality so that clients do not require SMB or AFP access to the network shares.
+Starting with version 8.0 build 760, FotoStation, Index Manager and Color Factory make full use of FWP 2.0, which provides full client-server functionality so that clients do not require SMB or AFP access to the network shares.

 Client-server communications via FWP

 All metadata delivery from the server is passed over the FWP protocol.
 When clients update metadata, the transaction travels over FWP and is executed by the server.
 Thus, the client does not require network access to the actual shares where the assets are stored.

 Thumbnail and preview delivery

 Index Manager produces cached items for all assets in its document folders and delivers these to clients over the FWP protocol.
 When assets are updated, for example when an image is edited, Index Manager updates the cached item and pushes new thumbnails and previews to the client.